 9. Paid Advertising

 Paid advertising is a means of speeding things up.
-Targeted ads can help your manufacturing company to boost traffic from the right audience instantaneously.
+Targeted ads can help your manufacturing or engineering company to boost traffic from the right audience instantaneously.

 Caution is needed as it rarely serves to throw money at a problem, however deep your pockets.
 Expertise is required to build campaigns, ad groups and ad creative but do it right and you can compete for search terms that are aligned to your business and attract great interest.